bpmryan/bpmryan/README.md

 My name is Bryan Dinh.
 - I study Computer Science at [Oklahoma City University](https://www.okcu.edu/programs/computer-science).

-- The current languages that I know or am currently studying are Java, HTML, and CSS.
+- The current languages that I know or am currently studying are Java, HTML, CSS, JavaScript, and SQL.

-- I plan to study more in the future, including Python, JavaScript, and SQL.
+- I plan to study more in the future, including Python and C.

 - In my spare time, I practice piano or watch anime.